jamesnpe13/jamesnpe13/README.md

 # 👋 About Me

-Hi, I’m **James Elazegui** — a passionate **Fullstack Web & App Developer** from New Zealand.
+Hi, I’m **James Elazegui** — a **Frontend Web Developer** with expertise in **UX/UI** and a background in **digital and interface design**.
-I build fast, secure, and user-friendly applications, from concept to deployment.
+I specialize in building modern, responsive, and engaging web applications that balance aesthetic appeal with functional precision.

-My work spans **frontend, backend, cross-platform development, and design**, with a focus on clean code, performance, and great user experiences.
+I create seamless user experiences with clean, maintainable code, while also developing APIs and backend integrations to power dynamic, data-driven apps.

-I enjoy experimenting with new technologies, contributing to meaningful projects, and solving real-world problems through code.
+My main focus is crafting **web applications** that are fast, intuitive, and visually polished — from concept to deployment.
+I enjoy turning design concepts into fully functional products, optimizing performance, and ensuring every detail works flawlessly across devices.

 ---